xerocross/we-assert-proof/README.md

     throw new Error(`The following assertion failed: ${message}`);
 });
 ```
 Note how in the handler we have translated the positive assertion into an error message about exactly which assertion failed.
+Of course instead of throwing an error you could just swallow it, or log it, or throw the error and log it.
+You get the idea.
+We-Assert is agnostic to handling the failure of assertions.
+Handle it however you want.

 We can set the level using any of the following:
 `we.setLevel("DEBUG")`, `we.setLevel("WARN")`, or  `we.setLevel("ERROR")`.
 The default is "ERROR".